Every year the University runs open days for prospective undergraduates and their parents. They provide an opportunity to:

 - get a feel for some of the research being carried out within the School.

-If you just want to have a look round you can come anytime (other than weekends and Bank Holidays), and have a wander round the campus; a lot of people do this before filling in their UCAS form.
+If you just want to have a look around you can come anytime (other than weekends and Bank Holidays), and have a wander round the campus; a lot of people do this before filling in their UCAS form.
 If you want to visit the School, it is best to telephone beforehand and we will try and have an admissions tutor available in case you have any questions.

 If you put us on your UCAS form we will call you for a visit during which you will have talks on the course structure and student life, plus guided tours of the School and campus.
 Nottingham students will be on hand as well to give you the "inside" story.